Best Practices To Optimize Your Self Employment Taxes

 It’s great to be your own boss and this is the reason that a large number of people are picking up freelancing.
 Even those in full-time jobs are embracing it as a side hustle.
 While you can make good money from a part-time or full-time freelance project, you are expected to pay your taxes as well.
 To start with, you need to be aware of the fact that freelance income is taxable just like any other income is.
 Also, it will definitely impact how you file the taxes and pay them up.
-So it is better to understand the A to Z of taxes on freelance income to ensure that you don’t get into trouble with the IRS.
+So it is better to understand and plan on the A to Z of taxes on freelance income to ensure that you don’t get into trouble with the IRS.
 Here are the basics that you must know.

 What are the taxes on self-employment income?